bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-31-newsletter.md

   [ephemeral anchors][topic ephemeral anchors], but the author of that proposal (Gregory Sanders) replied, "I have no plans on dropping ephemeral anchor work.
-Zero-satoshi outputs have a number of important use cases outside of LN."
+Zero-satoshi outputs have a number of important use cases outside of LN." {% assign timestamp="1:10" %}

 - **Opposition to CTV based on commonly requiring exogenous fees:**
   Peter Todd [posted][pt ctv] to the Bitcoin-Dev mailing list an